 The focus of the State's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 At June 30, 2020, the State's governmental funds reported combined fund balances of \$10.08 billion, an increase of 5.26% from the prior fiscal year-end (as restated).
 Of this amount, \$1.66 billion is classified as unassigned fund balance in the General Fund (available for spending at the State's discretion) and negative \$892.97 million in the Highway Fund.
-The remainder of fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is: 1) not in spendable form (e.g., inventories), 2) restricted for particular purposes by external sources, 3) committed for particular purposes by the General Assembly, or 4) assigned for particular purposes by the Office of State Budget and Management.
+The remainder of fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is: 1) not in spendable form (e.g., inventories), 2) restricted for particular purposes by external sources, 3) committed for particular purposes by the Office of State Budget and Management.
 The major governmental funds are discussed individually below.